Skip to content

 Grooming

 There are no special exercise needs for the Birman cat, but regular playtime will help to keep them at a healthy weight.
-They’re suited to being indoor cats.
+Birmans can become lazy if they’re not stimulated, so fun, interactive games will encourage them to stay active – even on lazy days.

 Training

-Birmans are intelligent and will be interested in whatever you are doing.
+Birmans are intelligent and will be interested in whatever you are doing – so expect a fluffy shadow.
 You can train your cat to do tricks such as playing fetch, which is a great form of exercise.
 They will also enjoy interactive play and puzzle toys.
 And after playtime, they’ll happily curl up on your lap for a nap.

 Temperament and behaviour